25prabhu10/notes/docs/Concepts/AWS/AWS_RDS.md

 # AWS RDS Overview

 - RDS stands for Relational Database Service
-- It's a managed DB service for DB use SQL as a query language.
+- It's a managed DB service for DB use SQL as a query language
 - It allows you to create databases in the cloud that are managed by AWS
   - Postgres
   - MySQL